 - Incident: The events that are related to the work in which harm occurs or may occur.
 An accident that has resulted in injury, ill health, or a fatality.
-It can refer to an incident in which there has been no damage, deterioration or accident is called near miss.
+It can refer to an incident in which there has been no damage, deterioration or accident is called a near miss.

-- Continuous improvement: It is a recurring process of optimizing the occupational health and safety management system to achieve improvements during the performance.
+- Continuous improvement: It is a recurring process of optimizing the occupational health and safety management system to achieve improvements during performance.
 It should always be consistent with the organization’s policy.

 - Organization: Company, corporation, firm, company, authority or institution.
 Whether public or private.